orbbec/OrbbecSDK/examples/cpp/Sample-MultiDeviceSync/MultiDeviceSync_EN.md

         "syncMode": "OB_MULTI_DEVICE_SYNC_MODE_PRIMARY",  // device sync mode：“OB_MULTI_DEVICE_SYNC_MODE_PRIMARY, OB_MULTI_DEVICE_SYNC_MODE_SECONDARY，OB_MULTI_DEVICE_SYNC_MODE_SECONDARY_SYNCED etc.” Enum define at include\libobsensor\h\ObTypes.h
         "depthDelayUs": 160,// The delay time of the color image capture after receiving the capture command or trigger signal in microseconds.; In order to prevent laser interference, it is recommended that the laser be staggered by 160us by configuring this delay between different devices
-        "colorDelayUs": 0, // Rgb trigger signal input delay in microseconds "triggerSignalOutputEnable": true, // Device trigger signal output delay enable flag.
+        "colorDelayUs": 0, // Rgb trigger signal input delay in microseconds "trigger2ImageDelayUs": 0, // Trigger signal input to capture image delay in microseconds "triggerOutEnable": true, // Device trigger signal output delay enable flag.
-        "triggerSignalOutputDelayUs": 0,  // Device trigger signal output delay, in microseconds "deviceId": 0  // The device ID, which can be used for the device number }
+        "triggerOutDelayUs": 0,  // Device trigger signal output delay, in microseconds "framesPerTrigger": 1  // The number of frames to be captured for each trigger signal input; Only valid in software triggering mode and hardware triggering mode
+      }
     }
 ```